 GB stressed the importance of Domain integrity.
 He gave an example of blood glucose levels: You can never say that a patient has diabetes from a test result.
 A normal Hemoglobin A1C test can be a result from a patient that does in fact have diabetes.
 The observation result constitutes a clinical finings.
 The confusion in the vendor about high blood sugar may be a clinical finding.
 How do we relate this to a glucose observation of 130?
 This is a complicated example.

-QA assurance activity: .8 and .9 map differences
+QA assurance activity: e

-HB suggested adhoc discussions that come up during the year from vendors and/or NRCs can be added to the agenda as warranted.
+HB suggested adhoc discussions that come up during the year from vendors, NRC’s and MST can be added to the agenda as warranted .g. .8 and .9 map differences

 Questionable procedure mapping guidance?

 Although mapping of procedural terminologies was mentioned in the past, there was not enough support by the Member Forum for ICD-10-PCS mapping.
-However, we can list the mapping of a RefSet of the most common procedures.
+However, we can add the mapping of a RefSet of the most common procedures to the draft workplan.

 GB will forward the information for the Implementation SIG meeting to be held at 14:00 UTC on 13 November to JRC.
+(Action completed)

 Priority planning will be for #2 Adverse sensitivity implementation guide, and #4 Enhanced tooling.
 Item #6 Quality assurance activities will be kept continually as discussion